USCGC Point Arden: History

-On 9 August 1969, during a harassment and interdiction mission using the cutter's mortar the Executive Officer, LTJG Michael W. Kirkpatrick, and an engineer, EN1 Michael H. Painter were killed by a misfired round in the mortar.Vietnam Veterans Memorial Virtual Wall – Painter They were two of seven Coast Guardsmen killed in action during the Vietnam War.
+On 9 August 1969, during a harassment and interdiction mission using the cutter's mortar the Executive Officer, LTJG Michael W. Kirkpatrick, and an engineer, EN1 Michael H. Painter were killed by a misfired round in the mortar.
+They were two of seven Coast Guardsmen killed in action during the Vietnam War.

 On 14 February 1970, Point Arden was turned over to the Republic of Vietnam Navy as part of the Vietnamization of the war effort and recommissioned as RVNS Phạm Ngọc Châu (HQ-710).